Easy to make mustard without vinegar: with lemon juice

 Basic mustard recipe

 I just took a recipe for ‘normal’ mustard.
-For this recipe you can add lemon juice to mustard seeds.
-In the same ration (in volume).
-I normally make a small batch with a 1/3 cup of seeds.
-You probably need to add just a little water.
-Then some kurkuma for colour and some salt.
-And blend.
+And instead of vinegar I just added lemon juice to the mustard seeds.
+You use seeds and lemon juice one on one: the same ratio measured in volume.
+I normally make a small batch with a 1/3 cup of seeds and 1/3 cup of juice.
+Then I usually add just a little bit of water as wel.
+And sometimes some turmeric for colour and some salt.
+Then blend.
 That’s it!

 Play with it